 The board has four committees.

-Minutes of board meetings are published following confirmation at a subsequent standard board meeting and completion of an internal process to identify any content needing to be withheld on grounds available under the Official Information Act 1982.
+Minutes of board meetings are published following confirmation at a subsequent board meeting and after an internal process to identify content needing to be withheld under the Official Information Act 1982.